tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/copy.md

 OPTIONS:
         --api-permission                 This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime
-        --architecture <ARCHITECTURE>    The architectures this flight is capable of running on [default: amd64] [aliases: arch, arches] [possible values: amd64, arm64]
+        --architecture <ARCHITECTURE>    The architectures this flight is capable of running on.
+No value means it will be auto detected from the image definition [aliases: arch, arches] [possible values: amd64, arm64]
         --color <COLOR>                  Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
     -h, --help                           Print help information
         --image <IMG_SPEC>               The container image registry reference that this Flight will use (See IMAGE SPEC below) [aliases: img]
         --maximum <MAXIMUM>              The maximum number of container instances that should ever be running (default: infinite) [aliases: max]
-        --minimum <MINIMUM>              The minimum number of container instances that should ever be running [default: 0] [aliases: min]
+        --minimum <MINIMUM>              The minimum number of container instances that should ever be running [default: 1] [aliases: min]
     -n, --name <NAME>                    A human readable name for the Flight (must be unique within any Formation it is a part of) if omitted a pseudo random name will be assigned
-        --no-api-permission              This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime
+        --no-api-permission              This Flight should NOT be allowed to hit Seaplane API endpoints and will NOT be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime
-        --no-color                       Do not color output (alias for --color=never) --no-maximum                     Remove any value set as the maximum number of instances [aliases: no-max] -q, --quiet                          Suppress output at a specific level and below -v, --verbose                        Display more verbose output
+        --no-color                       Do not color output (alias for --color=never) --no-maximum                     There is no maximum number of instances [aliases: no-max] -q, --quiet                          Suppress output at a specific level and below -v, --verbose                        Display more verbose output
     -V, --version                        Print version information